 After descending for about a third of a mile, you’ll reach a rock outcrop to the right of the trail, with Upper Pound Swamp (which is actually a pond) visible beyond.
 Here, the trail turns left and continues to descend through dense thickets of mountain laurel.
 It turns right onto a woods road, then turns left, leaving the road, and begins to climb Pound Swamp Mountain.

 Before reaching the summit of the mountain, the S-BM Trail turns left and begins to descend.
 For part of the way down, it follows an old woods road.
-Near the base of the descent, the trail crosses several small streams and then parallels Tiorati Brook, which features attractive cascades when the water is high.
+Near the base of the descent, the trail follows a route along the side of a hill parallel to Tiorati Brook below, which features attractive cascades when the water is high.
 It reaches the paved Lake Welch Drive just east of the road bridge over the brook.

-The trail turns right along the road (which is closed to traffic in the winter), then bears left at a fork and crosses an overpass that spans the southbound lanes of the Palisades Interstate Parkway.
-Upon reaching the northbound lanes of the Parkway, the trail turns sharply left, runs along the Parkway for about 150 feet, then crosses the highway (use extreme caution) and begins the steep, rocky climb up Pingyp Mountain.
+The trail turns right and follows the road (which is closed to traffic in the winter), then bears left at a fork and crosses an overpass that spans the southbound lanes of the Palisades Interstate Parkway.
+Upon reaching the northbound lanes of the Parkway, the trail turns sharply left, runs along the Parkway for about 100 feet, then crosses the highway (use extreme caution) and begins the steep, rocky climb up Pingyp Mountain.